 Therefore, consuming adequate amounts of omega-3s may improve cognitive performance in adults and prevent age-related cognitive decline.

 ALA can be converted into EPA and DHA, although this process isn’t efficient.
 So, we should better consume EPA and DHA directly from food or supplements.
 DHA is necessary for the proper function of the brain.
 Moreover, DHA seems to improve mental development!

 Walnuts, along with flaxseeds, are the best plant-based foods rich in omega-3s.

 Walnuts protect the brain from oxidative stress

-On the other hand, bad diet, smoking, environmental pollution, and land lack of exercise are common causes that increase the risk of cognitive decline.
+On the other hand, bad diet, smoking, environmental pollution, and land lack of exercise are common risk factors of cognitive decline.
 Certainly, prevention is the key.
-A healthy diet is beneficial for good brain health, as they:
+A healthy diet is beneficial for good brain health.